 6) DON’T BRING overly dressy clothes – Seattle is a relatively casual place, and while you may want one or two nicer outfits for evenings out, you can leave the really fancy clothes at home.

-10 frequently asked questions about travel to Seattle
+FAQs about travel to Seattle

 1) What is the best time of year to visit Seattle?

 Early-autumnis generally the best time of year to visit Seattle.
 The weather is warm with relatively little rain, and it’s less crowded than during the summer.Late-spring sees slightly more rain, but it’s otherwise a good time to visit as well.